toddmohney/feature-creature-client/README.md

 1. Clone this repository.
 2. Download and install Elm: http://elm-lang.org/install
 3. To install all dependencies, run `elm-package install`.
-4. In order to compile the Main.elm file into HTML, use the command: `elm-make Main.elm --output=main.html`
+4. In order to compile the main Elm file into Javascript, use the command: `elm-make FeatureCreature.elm`.
+This will compile to `elm.js` by default.
 5. To run the application locally, view `main.html` directly in your browser.
 Or for a hot-swapping version, run `elm-reactor` and visit `localhost:8000`.

+_Note: The elm-reactor debugger is currently not compatible with ports, which are used in the application.
+Nothing we can do about that, unfortunately.
+We'll look into alternatives._